Last updated:

 2. No required minimum distributions — you never have to withdraw from a Roth IRA.
 If you leave the U.S. or don't need the money at 73, it keeps growing tax-free.

-Self-employed ITIN holders — freelancers, LLC owners, gig workers — can access Solo 401(k) and SEP IRA accounts, which have much higher contribution limits than a standard IRA.
-To open a Solo 401(k), you'll need an EIN (which you can get free from the IRS using your ITIN — see the ITIN vs EIN guide).
+Self-employed ITIN holders — freelancers, LLC owners, gig workers — can access Solo 401(k) and SEP IRA accounts, which allow up to $72,000 a year, far more than a standard IRA's $7,500.
+To open a Solo 401(k) you need an EIN, which you can get free from the IRS using your ITIN as the responsible party.

 Contributing aggressively to a Solo 401(k) also reduces your self-employment tax burden, since contributions lower your adjusted gross income.